PhYdrogen/holbertonschool-validation/module3_task4/README.md

 ## Workflow

-On push and at 10:30 UTC github will check for the code
+On push, pull request and at 10:30 UTC github will check for the code